-As of November 30, 2020, the County projects a budgetary deficit of \$384.9 million for the Major Operating Funds for fiscal year 2020.
+The County projects a budgetary surplus of \$74.9 million for the Major Operating Funds for fiscal year 2020.

 2021 Budget and 2021-2024 Multi-Year Financial Plan

 On September 15, 2020 the County Executive submitted the proposed budget for fiscal year 2021 and accompanying proposed multi-year financial plan for fiscal years 2021-2024 to the County Legislature for approval.
 On October 29, 2020, the County Legislature adopted (i) the budget for fiscal year 2021 with certain amendments to the proposed budget submitted by the County Executive and (ii) the multi-year financial plan for fiscal years 2021-2024 in the form submitted by the County Executive (hereinafter, the "2021-2024 Multi-Year Financial Plan").